ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

   embedded in an action resource).
   Proofshots may depend on additional context (such as the identity of the Instance and a Timestamp).

   An interaction affordance to obtain a Proofshot may not be provided by every Instance.
+  An Instance may provide separate Construction affordances instead of simply setting a Proofshot.

-  Discuss Proofshots of a Thing (device) and of other component.
+  Discuss Proofshots of a Thing (device) and of other components.

-  Discuss concurrency problems.
+  Discuss concurrency problems with getting and setting Proofshots.

-  Discuss Timestamps appropriate for Things {{Section 4.4 of -terms}} {{-raytime}}.
+  Discuss Timestamps appropriate for Things ({{Section 4.4 of -terms}}, {{-raytime}}).

+Construction:
+: Construction messages enable the creation of a digital Instance, e.g., initialization/commissioning of a device or creation of its digital twins.
+  They are like proofshots, in that they embody a state, however this state needs to be precise so the construction can actually happen.

+  Discuss YANG config=true approach.

 {::boilerplate bcp14-tagged-bcp14}